Abott1222/lessons/linked-list.md

 ### Exercise

-In your `linkedList.js` file, add comments about the `constructor` and `toString` methods with their time and space complexities.
+In your `linkedList.js` file, add comments about the time and space complexities of the `constructor` and `toString` methods.
 For example:

 ```javascript
 class LinkedList {